Who is eligible to apply for the Open Access Fund?

 How can I make my research freely available to readers if I have used up my grant allotment for the academic year or if the fund has run out of money?

 As an author you have the power to reserve some of your copyrights when signing the publication agreement with a journal.
 You can request to reserve the rights that will allow you the option to post the article on your personal website and in the University's ScholarWorks repository.
 This is easily done with an author’s addendum, which can be attached to the the publisher's copyright transfer agreement you will be asked to sign when your paper is accepted.
-The Science Commons copyright addendum gives the publisher all the rights needed to publish the article, while you reserve the right to make the article available and to reuse it in a variety of ways.
 Your liaison librarian can help you understand the different options that are available.

 What types of journals are eligible for the Fund?

 Funding is available for newly published (within the past six months), peer reviewed articles in open access or hybrid journals that charge a publication fee associated with the cost making an article freely available.
 These journals must make open access articles freely available on the internet at the time of publication, with no embargo period.
-Eligible journals must make be listed in the Directory of Open Access Journals (DOAJ) or meet the DOAJ’s selection criteria and they must make their fee schedule publicly available online.
+Eligible journals must make be listed in the Directory of Open Access Journals (DOAJ) or follow best practices in scholarly publishing, as identified by DOAJ and by the GVSU Libraries.
+Journals must also make their fee schedule publicly available online.
 The Libraries has compiled a selective list of open access and hybrid publisher fees for quick reference.